iamtiancaif/blog/_posts/computer/modules/sql/mysql/2019-06-09-debug-mysql-source-code.md

 ## prepare

-I don't know if this neccesary. caused by "collect2: fatal error: cannot find 'ld'".
+I don't know if this is neccesary. caused by "collect2: fatal error: cannot find 'ld'".

 	sudo apt-get install build-essential